Image

 The Center was first established in 1967 at Oregon State University with funding by the National Institute of Environmental Health Sciences (NIEHS), one of the institutes comprising the National Institutes of Health.
 Our Environmental Health Science Center was one of the six original NIEHS Core Centers (NIEHS grant #P30 ES000210) currently #P30 ES030287.
 We contribute to the mission of NIEHS, which is to discover how the environment affects people in order to promote healthier lives.

-To address these goals, the Environmental Health Sciences Center has investigators from diverse departments and programs at Oregon State University.
+To address these goals, the Environmental Health Sciences Center has investigators from many different departments and programs at Oregon State University.
 EHSC is an interdisciplinary unit of more than 35 investigators.

 Center Structure